techidaily/site-facebook/source/_posts/quick-login-sessions-across-diverse-facebook-pages.md

 5. Now when you click on the Switch Accounts button, you should see both accounts.
 On New Facebook, you'll know which account you're currently logged into via a blue dot indicator under**Profiles** .
 6. If you decide you'd like to remove an account from your computer, go to Switch Accounts then click the**X** to the right of the account name.

  If you find yourself dissatisfied with the limited emulation of classic Facebook, there are still some things that can be done to make new Facebook better.
-It's becoming[easier to customize your Facebook feed](https://www.makeuseof.com/new-facebook-features-to-customize-feed/) , for instance, so more time can be spent on the right account looking at the content you want.
+It's becoming [easier to customize your Facebook feed](https://www.makeuseof.com/new-facebook-features-to-customize-feed/) , for instance, so more time can be spent on the right account looking at the content you want.

 ## How to Stay Secure When Switching Facebook Accounts